 We say it’s time to step away from surging prices and confusing contracts, and get smarter about your mobile phone.
 To us, the mobile phone industry is tired and needs a fresh approach (if this tickles your pickle, read our predictions for the mobile industry in 2020).

-Our subscription model is easy; sign up for 12 or 24 months.
+A Raylo lease is simple; sign up for 12 or 24 months.
 When you're done upgrade to a new phone, keep the old phone by paying a non-return fee or cancel altogether.
-Unlike a typical phone contract that charges you more so you own the phone at the end, our subscription means you never own the phone, it's better value and it's greener too.
+Unlike a typical phone contract that charges you more so you own the phone at the end, our lease model means you never own the phone, it's better value and it's greener too.

 The value of your iPhone is only ever decreasing.
 Luckily, if you return your phone to us at the end of your contract, you can sign up for another 24 months and get another brand new iPhone whilst we receive your previous phone for use elsewhere.
 This model is known as circularity and we think it’s a great choice for both your pocket and the planet – read more on this here.